XZ-DxGroup/Handheld_HB9CV/README.md

 # About the project
-This is a work in progress (mainly 3DCAD) project of a handheld directive antenna based on the HB9CV design.
+This is a work in progress project, mainly involving 3DCAD, for a handheld directive antenna based on the HB9CV design.

 ## Roadmap